Sealing the Cybertruck Vault

 Check Price on Amazon

 4-way manifold for inflating all tires at once.
-Pairs with the tankless compressor or any shop-style inflator.
+Best paired with the tankless compressor above — connect it and air up all 4 tires simultaneously.

 Check Price on Amazon